orbs-network/membuffers/README.md

   Circular dependencies between services are often resolved with a listener pattern where one of the services extracts its callback methods into a separate service and the other service exposes a registration method for the listener.
 Read more about `option` extensions under `membufc` compiler [documentation](go/membufc/README.md).

+* Services with non serializable arguments

+  Wrapping an already encoded MemBuffers message with another MemBuffers message causes data copy.
+This is particularly taxing with argument wrappers for service methods which can be avoided by encoding them as plain structs instead of MemBuffers messages.
+Read more about `option` extensions under `membufc` compiler [documentation](go/membufc/README.md).

 ## License

 MIT